 - Anti-Frustration Features: Fat the Cat's Den has a teleporter close to the actual Fat the Cat boss fight to avoid having to go through the platforming gauntlet to get there more than once.

-- Breaking the Fourth Wall: This game is pretty aware of its existance as such.
+- Breaking the Fourth Wall: This game is pretty aware of its existence as such.

 - Call a Smeerp a "Rabbit": One Green Pigcoin in Chilly Cool Mountain requires you to collect an NPC's pet "guinea pigs."
 Said guinea pigs look like small regular pigs with googly eyes and thick blue fur.